 The 2012 Clint Eastwood film Trouble With The Curve quickly became notorious in baseball circles for its highly unrealistic portrait of baseball scouting and player development.
 Sportswriter Joe Posnanski has an entry on his blog detailing the many errors and improbabilities in the movie.

 The Bring It On films stand as an example here for the ubiquitous artistic licence used in just about any fictional work about high school cheerleading.
 Firstly, for the sake of Fanservice, the costumes are usually stomach-baring or even more Stripperiffic, which is not allowed in high school cheerleading.note Such costumes/uniforms would be perfectly acceptable for dance teams, which are distinct from cheer teams on the competition level.Secondly, for extra spectacle, the routines often feature elements like pyramids, throws and trampoline-assisted leaps which are banned in high-school cheerleading as excessively dangerous.

 Granted, the Disney Channel movie H-E-Double Hockey Sticks already takes creative liberties by featuring two fictitious NHL teams in the Delaware Demons and Annapolis Angels.
 Still, assuming the movie refers to Annapolis, Maryland, those teams would not face each other for the Stanley Cup since they would both be placed in the NHL's Eastern Conference (and most likely the same division) due to their geographic proximity.

 It would probably be faster to list everything about baseball the 1994 film The Scout got right, than to break down its impressive list of factual errors.
+However some key points:

 In Hoodlum, a scene is introduced with the title card "December 1934" and then shows Dutch Schultz listening to a Yankees game in his office.